- Search The Registry

 *The birth of Edgar G. Brown is celebrated on this date in 1898.
-He was a Black activist, lobbyist and journalist.
+He was a Black activist, lobbyist, and journalist.

 Brown published a few brochures and press releases from the CCC, including "The Civilian Conservation Corps and Colored Youth."
 Upon the cessation of the CCC in 1942, President Roosevelt again intervened with directors of the National Housing Agency and the Office of Price Administration to secure federal employment for him.
-Brown worked to secure automatic promotions for federal custodial employees and campaigned successfully for the first language specifically prohibiting racial discrimination in a 1940 civil service law.
+Brown worked to secure automatic promotions for federal custodial employees and campaigned successfully for the first language, specifically prohibiting racial discrimination in a 1940 civil service law.

 After working for the CCC, Brown founded and directed the National Negro Council, a political lobbying organization.
-As suggested in his Associated Negro Press obituary, this was a controversial organization: "Brown always maintained he was the head of the National Negro Council, an organization for which he collected funds at his many street corner gatherings.
-However, no one was ever able to obtain information about the group's membership and officers.
-Nevertheless, he did maintain an office in Washington as official lobbyist of the organization."
+As suggested in his Associated Negro Press obituary, this was a controversial organization: "Brown always maintained he was the head of the National Negro Council, an organization for which he collected funds at many street corner gatherings.
+However, no one could ever obtain information about the group's membership and officers.
+Nevertheless, he did maintain an office in Washington as an official lobbyist of the organization."
 Despite the controversy, Brown enjoyed one key triumph in his lobbying efforts.
 Brown mobilized a campaign to have the ignoble Senator Theodore Bilbo of Mississippi removed from office and claimed to have gathered over a million signatures on petitions for this cause.

 Brown utilized unconventional means to broadcast his views, often acting as a street-corner orator or driving around in an automobile with a loudspeaker, according to his obituary by the Associated Negro Press.
-He was called a "bearded forerunner of black power" by Chicago broadcaster and journalist Warner Saunders, who remembered Brown as the one Chicagoan most critical of racial discord in that city: "Edgar G. Brown, an exciting, fiery-tongued, street corner orator.
+He was called a "bearded forerunner of black power" by Chicago broadcaster and journalist Warner Saunders, who remembered Brown as the Chicagoan most critical of racial discord in that city: "Edgar G. Brown, an exciting, fiery-tongued, street corner orator.
 I remember his soapbox decrying the white power structure and condemning the docility of blacks...
 Nearly all of his speeches had the same ending: Two burly, red-faced policemen giving him a free ride to jail."